Search Committee: Production

 The episode also marks the third and final appearance of Cody Horn as Jordan Garfield, Deangelo's executive assistant, and the first of three new roles since Carell's departure.
 The role was originally said to be recurring at first with a chance of her becoming a series regular in the eighth season.
-She eventually did not return for the eighth season.
+She did not return for the eighth season.
 Immediately after "Search Committee" first aired, NBC posted Andy, Dwight and Darryl's resume on their official website and allowed fans to vote for who they believed should be the manager.
-Spader would later join the cast as CEO of Sabre in the eighth season while Tate is currently set to return in the second half of the eighth season as romantic interest for Robert California.
+Spader would later join the cast as CEO of Sabre in the eighth season while Tate returned in the second half of the eighth season as romantic interest for Robert California.
 In the eighth-season premiere, "The List", Andy was revealed to be the new manager.
 Arnett was considered a high possibility to appear on the series, but could not due to his commitment to the NBC comedy series Up All Night.
 This also marks the eighth and final appearance of Kathy Bates as Jo Bennett.
 The opening episode of the eighth season would refer to Jo stepping down from her position as Sabre CEO and hiring Robert California to replace her.